Dominican Americans: Political participation

 Over two dozen Dominican Americans are elected local or state legislators, mayors or other in New York, New Jersey, Rhode Island, Maryland, Massachusetts and Pennsylvania.
 Dr. Eduardo J. Sanchez was the Commissioner of Health for the state of Texas from 2001 to 2006, and Lorraine Cortés-Vázquez, of Puerto Rican and Dominican descent, held her post as New York Secretary of State from 2007 to 2010.

-In November 2016, Adriano Espaillat became the first Dominican-American to be elected to the United States Congress, he represents New York's 13th Congressional District which is predominantly Dominican-American.
+In November 2016, Adriano Espaillat became the first Dominican American to be elected to the United States Congress, he represents New York's 13th Congressional District which is predominantly Dominican American.
 He also became the first formerly undocumented American to be elected to Congress.

 The electoral participation of Dominicans in the United States may improve as a result of the 1994 approval of dual citizenship by the Dominican legislature, which makes it easier for migrants to become U.S. citizens without relinquishing their Dominican nationality.
 A 1997 Dominican law, which took effect in 2004, allows Dominicans living abroad to retain their Dominican citizenship and voting rights even if they become citizens of another country.

-Traditionally, Dominicans living in the United States are passionately involved in politics "back home", but unlike other Latino national groups, such as Cuban Americans and Mexican Americans, they are not as inclined to take an active part in U.S. politics, but recent research has shown an increasing involvement in this area.
+Traditionally, Dominicans living in the United States are passionately involved in politics "back home", but unlike other Hispanic/Latino national groups, such as Cuban Americans and Mexican Americans, they are not as inclined to take an active part in U.S. politics, but recent research has shown an increasing involvement in this area.

-Dominican-Americans tend to vote for the Democratic Party.
-In 2020, Joe Biden carried Dominican-American voters with 64% support to Trump's 33%, according to voter surveys conducted by the Associated Press.
-Biden won Dominican-American neighborhoods of New York City 85%-15%, according to a post-election New York Times analysis of precincts.
+Voter participation among Dominicans living in the U.S. is low, especially among the foreign-born.
+Foreign-born Dominicans are more involved in Dominican politics than U.S. politics.
+Most Foreign-born Dominicans and some U.S.-born Dominicans are more socially conservative, religious, very family-oriented, and exert Dominican nationalist and cultural pride, traits that align more with the U.S. Republican party.
+However, most U.S.-born Dominican Americans, especially in urban areas in the Northeast, tend to far more liberal than foreign-born Dominicans and Dominican Americans from other parts of the country, ones who are registered to vote tend to do so for the Democratic Party, though support for the Republican party has been growing among Dominican Americans and other Hispanic/Latino people.
+In 2020, Joe Biden carried Dominican American voters with 64% support to Trump's 33%, according to voter surveys conducted by the Associated Press.
+Biden won Dominican American neighborhoods of New York City 85%-15%, according to a post-election New York Times analysis of precincts.